AnanasJI/ads_dashing_thru_my_sanity/README.md

 Make sure there is processed data (refer to previous section) in the data directory before running.

 You do not need to run or edit the (module_data.py) or (module_graph.py) script to run the dashboard.

+NOTE: app runs in a development server and is not suppose to be used in production deployment.

+# Dashboard TODOs

+Add top 10 most common words found in tweets for each country (optional) Add opinion poll comparision